 Ease of Assembly

 This model suffered no durability issues during our testing.
 The tray is stiff and sturdy and does not seem to flex, even with bikes mounted in heavy crosswinds.
-The quick release clamp and skewer did require a little grease following exposure to salt and sand spray from snowy winter roads and did not score as high in durability as the Kuat NV due to its many plastic components, including the crossbar clamps.
+The quick-release clamp and skewer did require a little grease following exposure to salt and sand spray from snowy winter roads and did not score as high in durability as the Kuat Trio due to its many plastic components, including the crossbar clamps.
 With sun exposure and time, plastic loses strength and becomes brittle.
 We like the lack of moving parts and complicated clamping mechanisms employed by other tested racks.
 The simpler the better when it comes to long-term durability.

 If you plan to use factory crossbars, this model is a decent value.
 There are other less expensive fork mount roof racks, but with the ForkLift you get the added versatility of being able to use it with factory crossbars.
 We would like to see lock cores included for this price, but the ForkLift is a refined product and offers crossbar versatility that many of its competitors cannot match.